smittytone/BuildAPIAccess/README.md

 ## Error Reporting

-Errors arising from connectivity, or through the application’s interaction with the Build API, are announced by the notification `ToolsAPIError`.
+Errors arising from connectivity, or through the application’s interaction with the Build API, are announced by the notification `BuildAPIError`.
 When the application receives this notifcation, it should read the BuildAPIAccess instance’s *errorMessage* property for more information.